ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 TTL (Transistor-Transistor Logic), 0 to 5V logic level, is the common serial communication protocol in DYNAMIXEL.

-An easy way to identify TTL DYNAMIXEL servos is if the model name ends with a "T", or if the DYNAMIXEL ports on the rear of the servos are 3 pin ports like these:
+An easy way to identify TTL DYNAMIXEL actuator is if the model name ends with a "-T" (e.g, XL330-M288-**T**).

+TTL based DYNAMIXEL has three pins ports on the rear of the actuator.

 ![](/assets/images/dxl/x/x_series_ttl_pin.png)
 > Pin Diagram for TTL Based DYNAMIXEL, using JST connectors